rpdav/nixos/hosts/testvm/install/README.md

 ## Docker secrets
 Sops usually places a symlink at a desired directory to /run/secrets, but that will become a dangling secret within the container.
 Instead, mount /run/secrets/foo/bar directly in the compose file.

+## Directories for volume mounts
+Docker/podman require directories for volume mounts to be in place - it won't create them.
+So they're created using systemd tmpfiles.
+Even if tmpfiles is told to create a directory owned by a user, it will create parent directories owned by root.
+In the case of `/opt/docker/swag/config`, if `docker` is owned by a user and `swag/config` is created by tmpfiles, it will cause an unsafe transition error in the transition from `docker` (owned by user) and `swag` (owned by root).
+The solution here is keep everything aside from the final directory owned by root (but readable by all) if possible.